dandip/papermod_portfolio/content/software.md

 I think fairness in ML is of utmost importance.
 Fairer Features is a production modeling pipeline that, given an image dataset, can produce a detailed PDF report conveying the demographic make-up of the dataset (race, age, sex), as well as how each demographic group is depicted.
 The modeling pipeline consists of CNNs and Large-Language Models, employing novel techniques for obtaining demographic depiction information.
-These techniques incorporate adversarial feedback loops that serve to reduce any encoded bias in the pipeline.

 Originally, I planned on launching this code into a startup--I interviewed with YCombinator for their 2023W batch.
 However, I think I'll end up open-sourcing it soon, in addition to releasing a paper.